What is a digital nomad and how can you become one

 What does it take to be a digital nomad?

-If you would like to become a digital nomad but don't know where to start, the first thing you should do is evaluate what this type of work consists of and decide if this lifestyle fits you and your professional goals.
-If so, here are some keys that you can take into account to take the first step:
+If you would like to become a digital nomad but don't know where to start, the first thing you should do is evaluate what this work modality consists of and decide if this lifestyle fits you and your professional goals.
+If so, here are some keys you can take into account to take the first step:

 - Start working as a freelancer little by little.
-Take on projects that you can do in your spare time and start developing your client portfolio.
+Accept the projects that you can do in your free time and start developing your client portfolio.

-- Make the digital transformation of your business.
-Find and implement the tools that allow you to digitize processes so that your business can operate from anywhere.
+- Carry out the digital transformation of your business.
+Search for and implement the tools that allow you to digitize processes so that your business can function from anywhere.

 - Explore the possibility of working remotely.
-If you have a job that you like and that you can perform 100% digitally, you can talk to your company to propose working remotely from another city or another country.
+If you have a job that you like and that you can do 100% digitally, you can talk to your company about proposing to do it remotely from another city or country.

-Likewise, you will need to ensure that you have the essential equipment and tools to carry out your professional activities from anywhere in the world:
+Likewise, you will need to make sure you have the essential equipment and tools to carry out your professional activities from anywhere in the world:

-- Work tools: A laptop or mobile device, charger, power adapters, headphones and all the accessories you may need to perform your daily tasks.
-And of course, a reliable internet connection is a must.
+- Work tools: A laptop or mobile device, charger, power adapters, headphones, and all the accessories you may need to perform your daily tasks.
+And of course, a reliable internet connection is essential.

 - Applications and platforms: It is very important that you have all the digital tools that allow you to communicate with your clients and co-workers, store and back up all your information, share your project deliverables, manage your finances, and cover all your particular professional needs.